Maxim's: International expansion and Cardin Enterprises

-In the early 1970s de Gaulle Airport opened, and the holding company Air Maxim's International was created to manage all the restaurants at the airport.
-It also began managing two airport restaurants at Lyons and Marseilles, and also, catering on trains and in department stores and the management of two hotels.
+In the early 1970s, De Gaulle Airport opened, and the holding company Air Maxim's International was created to manage all the restaurants at the airport.
+It also began managing two airport restaurants at Lyon and Marseille, and also expanded into catering on trains and in department stores and the management of two hotels.

+In 1971, Maxim's closed briefly while it was providing food and wine for the 2,500-year celebration of the Persian Empire.
+600 guests dined over five and a half hours in the longest and most lavish official banquet in modern history as recorded in successive editions of the Guinness Book of World Records.

-Cardin Enterprises began lending their name to the owners, Louis Vaudable and Maggie Vaudable, in 1978.
+Cardin Enterprises began lending their name to the owners, Louis and Maggie Vaudable, in 1978.
+The Maxim's brand was extended to a wide range of goods and services.
 In 1981, Maxim's Boutiques sold around 900 items made or purchase by Cardin, but all sold under Maxim's label, including a line of men's evening wear.
 Friday night was still black-tie night at the restaurant itself.
 Other items included table linens, china, glassware, furniture and flowers, in around 200 boutiques in France.

 In 1981, Air Maxim's International was grossing over $50 million annually, mostly from licensing fees.
-When the Michelin Guide, which had awarded Maxim's three stars for years, were rumored to be considering dropping Maxim's star number to two, Vaudable says they "demanded a special symbol because we're not a restaurant like others.
+When the Michelin Guide, which had awarded Maxim's three stars for years, were rumored to be considering reducing the number to two, Vaudable says they "demanded a special symbol because we're not a restaurant like others.
 When the Michelin refused, I asked that we be dropped."
-The New York Times says the feud did not affect popularity of the restaurant, with reservations still required a day in advance and a "hierarchical seating system" controlled by the restaurant's director.
+According to The New York Times, the feud did not affect the popularity of the restaurant, with reservations still required a day in advance and a "hierarchical seating system" controlled by the restaurant's director.